grexit-d/counter_speech_effectiveness/README.md

 # Effectiveness of Counter-Speech against Abusive Content: A Multidimensional Annotation and Classification Study

-This repository contains data and code of the paper "Effectiveness of Counter-Speech against Abusive Content: A Multidimensional Annotation and Classification Study", accepted at WI-IAT 2025.
+This repository contains data and code of the paper **"Effectiveness of Counter-Speech against Abusive Content: A Multidimensional Annotation and Classification Study"**, accepted at WI-IAT 2025.

 ## Content